ProcStack/procstack.github.io/AboutMe/Web_Dev.htm.md

        Like the GDC + St. Jude's virtual fundraiser I helped build & run during covid, using Unreal + Node.js + Nginx.

- I set up Antib0dy.club's full stack, and still hand-rolled the text chat display, websocket multiplayer characters in 3d, server websocket "chat rooms", mic audio with distance fall off, moderator tools, and more for pxlNav.
+ I set up the full-stack for Antib0dy.club, and home-rolled the text chat display, websocket multiplayer characters in 3d, server websocket "chat rooms", mic audio with distance fall off, moderator tools, and more for pxlNav.

    I used Jitsi for the video, audio, & text chat over WebRTC,

      Which I forked to add in some custom features for Antib0dy.club.

-       Displaying the chat messages using unique identifiers so people could recognize who's talking by color & name.
+       Displaying the chat messages using unique identifiers to help people recognize who's talking by 'random' color & name.

-   Then telling the front-end to calculate people's volume to free up server resources, and lazy voice disconnection server-side when users got too far from each other.
+ Then telling the client's front-end to calculate people's volume to free up server resources, and lazy voice disconnection server-side when users got too far from each other.

    Only periodically checking player distances for server performance.

      It was fun to develop, but not developed like React's workflow in the least!

- What was fun for Antib0dy.club was making a "Socket.io chatroom balancer" on the server.
+ What was fun for Antib0dy.club was making a "Socket.io Chatroom Balancer" on the server.

    Jitsi was great, but would cap out at about 70 people video + voice in the pxlNav environment.